-The second year is again a balance between core and optional modules.
+The second year is split between core and optional modules, balanced across both subjects.

 Your language skills will be developed to prepare for your Year Abroad and you will get training in research skills ready for your final year dissertation.